Contributor guidelines

 ## Local Setup

-Refer to [setup-a-local-environment](https://docs.bonsol.org/developers/setup-a-local-environment "mention")to get started with a local environment for contributing.
+Refer to [Setup a local environment](/developers/setup-a-local-environment.md)to get started with a local environment for contributing.
 This will allow you to build, run and make changes to Bonsol from source.

 ## Pull Requests